Nathaniel Middleton: Family

-Middleton married in 1780 Ann(e) Frances Morse (1758–1823), daughter of John Morse (died 1781), an attorney and slave-owner in Jamaica.
+Middleton married in 1780 Ann(e) Frances Morse (1758–1823), daughter of John Morse (died 1781), an eminent West Indies merchant and slave-owner in Jamaica.
 They had 10 children together; Middleton also had three children in India outside marriage.
 Anne was of mixed race, being one John Morse's five children with Elizabeth Augier, a Jamaican of colour.

 A week after Anne was wed, her sister Sarah married William Cator, a business associate of her brother Robert who was in Bengal as a lawyer.
 Cator bought Townhill, where Nathaniel Middleton had built a house, in 1799.
 Cator was later killed on the Indiaman Kent in 1800, off Bengal, in an attack by the privateer Robert Surcouf, as is recorded in the memoirs of William Hickey, a friend of Robert Morse.
 From John Morse Anne inherited a 20% share in some Jamaican plantations; these are thought to have been assigned to her nephew the merchant Robert Green, son of her sister Catherine (not in India), and brother of Edmund Francis Green, a major planter and slave-holder.

 The bank's troubles meant that family property was disposed of to creditors.
 Around 1816, when the bank folded, Anne who was living in Bath, Somerset with her widowed sister Sarah, began suffering from mental illness.

 Children

 The eldest son of Nathaniel and Anne Middleton was Hastings Nathaniel Middleton, who after his father's death in 1807 became a partner in the family bank, by then known as Alexander Davison & Co.
 Hastings married Emily Purling, daughter of Charles Purling of the East India Company, went to live in Tunbridge Wells in reduced circumstances, and died in 1821, leaving an eldest son (c.1810–1898) of the same name who became a barrister.
 Emily's brother John Charles Purling married Harriet Anne, sister of Hastings, in 1806.

 Another son was William (baptised in Calcutta 1783, died 1822 in Kamptee), who became a major in the 16th Native Infantry.
 Henry Johnson Middleton (baptised 1791) was a younger son.
 He studied at the East India College and joined the Bengal civil service.
-He married in 1816 Mary Anne Ochterlony, daughter of David Ochterlony, at Patna.
+He married in 1816 Mary Anne Ochterlony, daughter of Sir David Ochterlony, at Patna.
 He died in Bath in 1866.